Looking back at a spiritual battle

 Another essential aspect which justifies the Festival’s permanence, and thus the realization of more than twenty-second issue, is its educational character, due to its natural pedagogic projection, for the city reveals itself as a plural space for the convergence and appropriation of knowledge which is manifested and shared in the context of the different scheduled activities.

 (Additionally, the International Poetry Festival of Medellín has become the seed for a universal poetic force.
 On July 4 to 8, 2011, it hosted the World Meeting of International Poetry Festival Directors, and within that context it propounded and argued the imperious need to create a World Poetry Movement.
-That is how World Poetry Movement –WPM– (www.wpm2011.org) came into being; as of today it includes 104 international poetry festivals, 70 international poetry projects and 630 poets from 120 countries on Earth.
+That is how World Poetry Movement –WPM– (www.wpm2011.org) came into being.
 WPM is a dynamic, orbital projection movement, and will warmly accompany humankind’s presence in the near future, in defense of all life on Earth).

 Up dated on November 22nd, 2011